 READY TO GO

 Elisabeth was patiently waiting for Benjamin’s call for days.
 He’s promised to call, but he probably forgot about it.
-After all, it have been two long years since that rainy evening when Elisabeth found his little daughter Chloe playing in a puddle.
+After all, it has been two long years since that rainy evening when Elisabeth found his little daughter Chloe playing in a puddle.

 Many things have changed since that day.
 It all started when Bailey’s father Chester saw Benjamin run after a girl he’s never seen before.

 She wasn’t a Moonlight Falls townie and she was a teenager.
 Chester had questions, but Benjamin didn’t have answers… or at least not those that Chester wanted to hear.

 Since that night, Chester became more observant than ever before.
 After all, he was working as an International Spy for a reason.
 However, even the best of the best make mistakes sometime.
 With all the extra attention he paid to Benjamin, his beloved daughter used this once in a lifetime situation to do things she’s been dreaming of all her life.
 Bailey was very curious already as a child.
 Her attraction and profound interest towards the occult has never been stronger.